TelepathicGrunt/StructureLayoutOptimizer/README.md

-Optimizes structure generation as best I can;
+Optimizes general Jigsaw structure generation as best I can:

 - Replaces VertexShape unoptimized calls with a BoxOctree to make pieces only check nearby pieces for intersections instead of entire structure.